 steven yeun does well but is overshadowed by the masterful yoo ah in, who truly…

 koreeda has an incredible talent - the comparisons to ozu's subtle, methodical pace are evident and fully warranted. but equally impressive is his ability to blend his subdued touch with his gift for crafting a fully immersive, evocative environment in the vein of linklater or even miyazaki.

-this is perhaps no better demonstrated in koreeda's handling of death. death permeates and underlies nearly every frame, every line, every action in still walking. but while koreeda does not soften the blow…
+this is perhaps no better demonstrated in koreeda's handling of death. death permeates and underlies nearly every frame, every line, every action. but while koreeda does not soften the blow of death's devastation,…

 it's kind of hard to believe that drunken angel is the first time that toshiro mifune & takashi shimura have appeared on screen together - while they would later star together in other, better movies, the dynamism between the two here might be at their best. drunken angel is a gritty yakuza film in the vein of high and low and yojimbo, set to revolve around a strangely didactic moral lesson about tuberculosis. its a bit difficult to see what kurosawa…